[1]:

 return (x-circle_mid[0])**2 + (y-circle_mid[1])**2 < circle_rad**2

-Interpolation Boundary Conditions implementation details
+Interpolation Boundary Conditions implementation details¶

 The most important part of the interpolation bounce back boundary is, that we need to define the distance to the wall for each boundary cell.
-Thus, we need to provide a Python CallBack function to the boundary that calculates the normalised wall distance q for each cell and stores the value in boundary_data.
-The normalised wall distance is defined as:
+Thus, we need to provide a Python CallBack function to the boundary that calculates the normalised wall distance q

-The variable boundary_data is an index vector that every boundary condition holds internally.
-For simple boundaries it stores the x- and y- (and z in 3D) coordinate to represent a fluid cell that is next to a boundary cell and the lattice direction dir to get from the fluid cell to the boundary cell.
+in 3D) coordinate to represent a fluid cell that is next to a boundary cell and the lattice direction dir

-In the case of the interpolation boundaries we have an additional value q that needs to be stored in each cell.
+that needs to be stored in each cell.
 This value needs to be between 0 and 1, otherwise the boundary condition would fall back to a simple bounce back boundary without interpolation.

-Two dimensional representation of the boundary nodes with the normalised wall distance q.
-The figure was inspired by Directional lattice Boltzmann boundary conditions.
+Two dimensional representation of the boundary nodes with the normalised wall distance q

 The linear Bouzidi boundary condition is implemented using the following equation